spf13/wp_GitHub_Code_Viewer/readme.txt

 1. Upload `GitHub_Code_Viewer.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use the shortcode [github_cv url='<URL TO FILE ON GITHUB>'] in your post.

+== Changelog ==
+2.0
+Rewrote as a static class as only one instance is needed.
+Rewrote to use short codes rather than a filter.
+Cleaned up code and organized a bit better.